- Q. Where can I find information about the history of ESPEC?

 - Q. What is the service life of your environmental testing equipment.

 - A. This varies according to conditions of use.
 Generally 8-10 years.

 - Q. What type of equipment do you have available in relation to batteries?

 - A. As well as providing environmental testers, charge-discharge evaluation equipment and safty evaluation system that are used for R&D, aging, inspection and evaluation.
-We also provide equipment for production purposes, such as electrode dryers for lithium-ion battery cells and solar battery cells.

 - Q. What percentages of burn-in systems are used in R&D and production?

 - Q. What percentages of your instrumentation systems are used for R&D, production and other applications?

 - A. Around 70% of our instrumentation systems are used in R&D. The remainder is used mainly in reliability and quality management.